Being the continuation of InstaPunk and InstaPunk Rules

 I did look him up at Wiki.
 The oddly compelling part of the urban legend that he sold his soul to the devil was the fact that his musical career was undistinguished until the last seven months of his life, when he wrote and recorded some of the all time great and seminal works of blues music in 1935/6.
 All that is known of his death is a certificate with no cause or other explanatory circumstances.
 We don’t know for sure that the devil didn’t come to collect the soul Johnson told everyone he’d sold.
 We don’t know if he ever came to regard his deal with the devil as a curse.
 Given the sadness of his music, it’s hard to believe he didn’t come to regard it that way.

 But that’s how my morning came to be about curses, real and imagined.
-Almost all that was left was finding the bona me for this post.
+Almost all that was left was finding the right title for this post.
 I was determined not to put Trump’s name in the headline.
 I wrote “…Of Curses and—“ and stopped.
 And what?
 For no reason I can give you, what popped randomly into my head was ‘Cagliostro.’
 I typed it and left it as a placeholder, then refreshed the very faint memory that must have prompted my choice.
 Here’s what I found:

 Gotcha.
 That’ll please the TDS’ers.